 That's where this recipe comes in.
 With its rich, mushroom-studded filling tucked under a layer of soft mashed sweet potato, it has all the hallmarks of a good shepherd's pie, but it's completely vegan — and includes a secret ingredient that adds body and creaminess to the filling, without any cream.

 Authentic shepherd's pie is a comfort food classic, but there's no room in my diet or grocery budget for a heavy dish of ground lamb or beef and buttery potatoes, except as an occasional treat.
 Lentils and mushrooms are more my speed, and sweet potatoes, roasted until creamy-soft, need just a little salt and pepper to be a flavorful topping.

 This recipe uses one unusual ingredient: steel cut oats!
-The dry oats, cooked and drained with the lentils, release just enough starch to bind the filling into a creamy, mushroomy mass rather than a loose scattering of lentils and vegetables.
-It also adds a texture somewhat like ground meat, but isn't noticeable unless you know to look for it, so your guests will have no idea their dinner includes a nutritious breakfast staple.
+The dry oats — cooked and drained with the lentils — release just enough starch to bind the filling into a creamy, mushroomy mass, rather than a loose scattering of lentils and vegetables.
+The oats also add a texture somewhat like ground meat, but they aren't noticeable unless you know to look for them, so your guests will have no idea their dinner includes a nutritious breakfast staple.

 Speaking of guests, this recipe is an ideal dinner party dish for vegan or vegetarian eaters.
 It's hearty, full of umami flavor, and looks and feels like a proper main dish, rather than a vegetable side dish that received a promotion.
 But that doesn't mean it's only for those who can't eat the meat version — I've served it to omnivorous guests and my meat-loving husband with great success.